Graduate of Longwood University in Virginia. Part-time sports journalist covering…

 - Once the person is alert, calmly explain what has just happened

 - Comfort and calm the person, speaking in simple terms

 During a generalized tonic-clonic seizure, the person is unaware of what is happening and may exhibit uncontrolled, jerky movements of the arms and legs.
-If a person is having this type of seizure, help ease the person to the floor to prevent a fall.
+If a person has this seizure, help ease the person to the floor to prevent a fall.
 Turn the person gently to one side and clear the area of anything hard or sharp.
 Place something soft under the head and remove eyeglasses and loosen ties that may restrict breathing.
 If the seizure lasts longer than five minutes, call 911 immediately.
-Do not try to stop the person’s movements and do not offer food or water until the seizure comes to an end.
+Do not stop the person’s movements and offer no food or water until the episode ends.

-It can be difficult to recognize signs of epilepsy in infants and children.
-Seizures may be short in length and mistaken for daydreaming and other normal behaviors.
-Seizures can occur when a child has a fever and this can be unrelated to epilepsy.
+It’s challenging to recognize the signs of epilepsy in infants and children.
+Seizures may be short and mistaken for daydreaming and other normal behaviors.
+Attacks can occur when a child has a fever, and this can be unrelated to epilepsy.
 After a seizure, the brain returns to normal, seemingly as if nothing happened.
-However, recurrent and untreated seizures can be dangerous and interfere with normal development.
-It’s important for parents and caregivers to know the following signs of epilepsy, so a proper diagnosis can be made (x):
+However, recurrent and untreated episodes can be dangerous and interfere with normal development.
+Parents and caregivers need to know the following signs of epilepsy so that a proper diagnosis occurs: (x)